Notice of Privacy Practices

 You have the following rights with respect to PHI about you as a patient.
 These rights include:

 - Inspect and obtain a copy of PHI.
 You have the right to access and copy PHI about you contained in a designated record set for as long as the Pharmacy maintains the PHI.
 The designated record set usually will include prescription and billing records.
-To inspect or copy PHI about you, you must send a written request to firstname.lastname@example.org or speak to Alto Pharmacy’s Privacy Officer by calling 1 (800) 874-5881.
-We may charge you a fee for the costs of copying, mailing, postage, or other supplies that are necessary to fulfill your request.
+To inspect or copy PHI about you, you must send a written request to email@example.com or speak to Alto Pharmacy’s Privacy Officer by calling 1 (800) 874-5881.
+We may charge you a fee as authorized by law to fulfill your request.
 Upon receiving your request to access your PHI, we are required to respond to you no later than 30 days after the receipt of your request.
 We may deny your request to inspect and copy in certain limited circumstances.
 If you are denied access to PHI about you, you may request that the denial be reviewed.
+You may request access to your health information in a certain electronic form and format, if readily producible, or, if not readily producible, in a mutually agreeable electronic form and format.
+Further, you may request in writing that we transmit such a copy to any person or entity you designate.
+Your written, signed request must clearly identify such designated person or entity and where you would like us to send the copy.

 - Request an amendment of PHI.
 If you feel that PHI we maintain about you is incomplete or incorrect, you may request that we amend it.
-You may request an amendment for as long as we maintain the PHI.
-To request an amendment, you must send a request to email@example.com or call 1 (800) 874-5881 and speak to the Privacy Officer.
+You may request an amendment for as long as we maintain the PHI (or someone maintains the PHI for us).
+To request an amendment, you must send a request to firstname.lastname@example.org or call 1 (800) 874-5881 and speak to the Privacy Officer.
 You must include a reason that supports your request.
 We will respond to your request within 60 days with up to 30-day extension, if needed.
 In certain cases, we may deny your request for amendment.
 If we deny your request for amendment, you have the right to file a statement of disagreement with the decision and we give a rebuttal to your statement.

 Examples of how we may use and disclose PHI